lucasrls98/BYU-Web-Fundamentals-Project/README.md

 # BYU-Web-Fundamentals-Project

-This is my first web project, I did not updated after learning new skills, to compare with new projects.
-I Liked to know how I am progressing.
+This is my first web project, and I haven't updated it since learning new skills in order to compare it with my newer projects.
+I would like to see how I have progressed.